History of Mad Max: Fury Road in Timeline

 Mad Max: Fury Road

-Mad Max: Fury Road, directed by George Miller, is a post-apocalyptic action film set in a desolate wasteland where resources are scarce.
-Max Rockatansky, played by Tom Hardy, teams up with Imperator Furiosa, portrayed by Charlize Theron, to escape the tyrannical rule of Immortan Joe.
-Their journey involves a high-octane road battle across the desert as they are pursued by Joe's forces.
-The film is the fourth installment in the Mad Max franchise.
+Mad Max: Fury Road, directed by George Miller, is set in a post-apocalyptic wasteland where resources are scarce.
+Max Rockatansky, played by Tom Hardy, reluctantly joins forces with Imperator Furiosa, played by Charlize Theron, to escape the tyrannical rule of Immortan Joe.
+Furiosa seeks to liberate Immortan Joe's five wives and reach her homeland, the Green Place.
+A lengthy and explosive road battle ensues across the desert landscape as they are relentlessly pursued by Immortan Joe's forces, resulting in a high-octane fight for survival and redemption.

-In 1987, George Miller conceived the idea for Mad Max: Fury Road as a continuous chase movie.
+In 1987, George Miller conceived the idea for Mad Max: Fury Road, envisioning it as an almost continuous chase.

-In 1987, George Miller conceived the idea for a Mad Max installment that would be 'almost a continuous chase'.
+In 1987, George Miller had the initial idea of making a Mad Max instalment that was "almost a continuous chase".

 In 1998, George Miller got an idea for the plot of Mad Max: Fury Road while walking across a street in Los Angeles.

-In 2001, production of Mad Max: Fury Road was indefinitely postponed after the September 11 attacks caused economic and security concerns.
+In 2001, production of Mad Max: Fury Road was indefinitely postponed after the September 11 attacks caused financial and security concerns.

 2003: Vehicle Construction Begins

-As early as 2003, vehicles for Mad Max: Fury Road were being constructed, with a focus on detail and characterization.
+As early as 2003, some of the vehicles for Mad Max: Fury Road were constructed, all of which were fully functional.

-In 2006, George Miller stated he was considering making Mad Max: Fury Road without Mel Gibson.
+In 2006, George Miller mentioned he was considering making Fury Road without Mel Gibson.

-In 2007, George Miller confirmed his intention to make another Mad Max film, noting Gibson was too old for the part.
+In 2007, George Miller confirmed his intention to make another Mad Max film, noting that Mel Gibson was too old for the part.

 2007: Miller Decides to Pursue Film Again